 The usual dose is one tablet at the same time each day.
 For treating Helicobacter pylori infections in combination with antibiotics (clarithromycin and amoxycillin), the dose is one tablet twice each day, morning and evening.

 The dose of RAZIT tablets is usually 20 mg, but may vary from 10 mg to 40 mg per day depending on what condition you are being treated for and how severe it is.

 RAZIT should not be given to children.

-Do NOT crush or chew the tablets.
+- Do NOT crush or chew the tablets.
 They have a special coating, which protects them from the acid in your stomach.
-If the coating is broken by chewing, the tablets may not work.
+If the coating is broken by chewing, the tablets may not work; and

 Ask your doctor or pharmacist for help if you do not understand the instructions provided with this medicine.